kubeshark/docs/src/pages/en/automation_scripting.md

 ## Scopes

-**Kubeshark** scripts supports the following scopes:
+**Kubeshark** scripts support the following scopes:

 - **Function:** When variables and functions are declared within a function.
-- **Script:** When variables and functions are declared outside functions , at the specific script level and can maintain a state across the specific script's functions.
+- **Script:** When variables and functions are declared outside functions, at the script level, and can maintain a state across the specific script's functions.
-- **Global** When you use the object `this` you can declare scripts and functions at the global level accessible by all scripts.
+- **Global:** When using the object `this`, scripts and functions are declared at the global level, accessible by all scripts.

 ## Script Examples Dropdown

-**Kubeshark** comes with numerous script examples representing certain use-cases as part of its dashboard.
+**Kubeshark** comes with numerous script examples for various use cases as part of its dashboard.
 Use the Examples dropdown list to access the list of script examples.

 ![Script Examples](/script-examples.png)